GriffithUniLibrary/redcap-intro/docs/05-distribution/02-survey-settings.md

 5. The `Save and Return Later` option creates a ‘return code’ that allows participants to return to a partially completed survey.
 6. Check `Auto-continue` to next survey.

-{% include alert.html text="Checking Auto-continue to next survey will make sure that once the participant has completed the `demographics` survey, they are automatically redirected to the `Baseline Health Data` survey.
-If you don’t use this option, you would need to send participants a separate link to the second survey." color="info" %}
+Checking Auto-continue to next survey will make sure that once the participant has completed the `demographics` survey, they are automatically redirected to the `Baseline Health Data` survey.
+If you don’t use this option, you would need to send participants a separate link to the second survey.

-{% endcapture %}
-{% include card.html header="Survey Settings" text=surveysettings %}
+{: .info }

 ## Distributing your survey